minderai/masil-playground/hackernoon.md

 "MASIL is, in my candid view, a game changer because it addresses a foundational gap in how AI systems handle workflows and human interactions.
 The introduction of a structured, extensible language like MASIL solves one of the most persistent problems in AI: the lack of predictability and consistency in outcomes.
 By bridging the gap between natural language chaos and machine precision, MASIL provides a framework that is both accessible to non-programmers and powerful enough for developers."

-Perhaps a mere hallucination or a valid prediction; only time will tell.
+Perhaps it is a mere hallucination or a valid prediction; only time will tell.
 I've never believed in the old saying, "If you build it, they will come."
 There is a lot more to it than just building it.

 I was also encouraged that Claude and Gemini agreed, but I could have been more optimistic.
 I'm a bit skeptical, but I remained very confident about MASIL's future.
 More brilliant minds than mine could propel the standard forward.